E2 Treaty Investor Visa |

-The E2 Treaty Investor Visa is a nonimmigrant visa allowing nationals of treaty countries the opportunity to live and work in the United States following an investment of a substantial amount of capital in a business for which they have significant control over.
-Additionally, employees who share the same nationality as the treaty country can be sent to live and work in the US as E2 employees.
+The E-2 Treaty Investor Visa is a nonimmigrant visa that allows nationals of treaty countries to live and work in the United States following an investment of a substantial amount of capital in a business they significantly control.
+Additionally, employees who share the same nationality as the treaty country can be sent to live and work in the US as E-2 employees.

 |

-The investor must be a national of a treaty country.
-The E2 visa is only available to applicants holding citizenship in certain countries.
-All but five EU member states maintain an E2 treaty with the United States, as well as numerous other countries across the world.
-For a complete list of E2 treaty countries please visit the US Department of State website.
+The investor must be a national of a treaty country, as the E-2 visa eligibility is specific to an applicant's citizenship.
+All but five EU member states maintain an E-2 treaty with the United States, along with numerous other countries worldwide.

 |